jmayer913/JMayer-Data-Library/README.md

    TotalAmount = 100.00,
 });
 ```
 The CreateAsync() method can take a single object or a list.
-ValidateAsync() will be called for each data object; base functionality checks the data annotations on the object but the ValidateAsync() method can be overriden to add additional validation checks.
+ValidateAsync() will be called for each data object; base functionality checks the data annotations on the object but the ValidateAsync() method can be overridden to add additional validation checks.
 Any validation issue will throw a DataObjectValidationException.
 The Created event will
 also be called after all the data objects have been inserted into the list.
 If your application needs to react to the creation in some way, you can register an event handler with the Created event.

 #### How to Delete a Data Object Using Your Memory Storage Data Layer